cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 Optimization levels:
   Options specifying the global and individual  optimization  levels.
 Individual  optimizers  use global level when not explicitly set.
-Available optimization levels are {none,basic,advanced, experimental}.
+Available optimization levels are {none, basic, advanced, experimental}.

   -O {0..4}              sets global optimization level for all optimizers --temp-variables-elimination LEVEL